sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1460 - tfidf.md

 }
 ```

-TFIDF  (term frequency--inverse document frequency) is an NLP technique that matches extracted text to a relevant Document parameter.
 Unlike the preceding simplified example, you can enter natural language in the Document parameter.
 For example, you can list the full text for all of a restaurant's "meat entrees" rather than a short list of keywords.